helm/helm/docs/securing_installation.md

 Recent versions of Kubernetes employ a [role-based access control (or RBAC)](https://en.wikipedia.org/wiki/Role-based_access_control) system as do modern operating systems to help mitigate the damage that can done if credentials are misused or bugs exist.
 Even in where an identity is hijacked, the identity has only so many permissions to a controlled space.
 This effectively adds a layer of security to limit the scope of any attack with that identity.

 Helm and Tiller are designed to install, remove, and modify logical applications that can contain many service interacting together.
-As a result, often its usefulness involves cluster-wide operations, which in a multitenant cluster means that great care must be taken with access to a cluster-wide Tiller installation to prevent undue access.
+As a result, often its usefulness involves cluster-wide operations, which in a multitenant cluster means that great care must be taken with access to a cluster-wide Tiller installation to prevent improper activity.

 Specific users and teams -- developers, operators, system and network administrators -- will need their own portion of the cluster in which they can use Helm and Tiller without risking other portions of the cluster.
 This means using a Kubernetes cluster with RBAC enabled and Tiller configured to enforce them.
 For more information about using RBAC in Kubernetes, see [Using RBAC Authorization](rbac.md).

+#### Tiller and User Permissions
+Tiller in its current form (2.7.x) does not provide a way to map user credentials to specific permissions within Kubernetes.
+When Tiller is running inside of the cluster, it operates with the permissions of its service account.
+If no service account name is supplied to Tiller, it runs with the default service account.
+This means that all Tiller operations on that server are executed using the Tiller pod's credentials and permissions.

+The properly limit what Tiller itself can do, the standard Kubernetes RBAC mechanisms must be attached to Tiller, including Roles and RoleBindings that place explicit limits on what things a Tiller instance can install, and where.

+This situation may change in the future.
+While the community has several methods that might address this, at the moment performing actions using the rights of the client, instead of the rights of Tiller, is contingent upon the outcome of the Pod Identity Working Group, which has taken on the task of solving the problem in a general way.

 ### The Tiller gRPC Endpoint and TLS